×

 • The blocked hair follicles appear as a surface lump (white, black or red, inflamed) or a bulge, in which normal skin bacteria grow in abnormally high numbers.

-• If the opening of the oil gland stays small, the accumulation appears as a flesh-colored bump termed a whitehead
+• If the opening of the oil gland stays small, the accumulation appears as a yellowish, white, or flesh-colored bump termed a whitehead

 • If the opening is spread wider than usual, letting the oil contents oxidize and darken, this is termed a blackhead

-• If the increased bacteria or other biochemical phenomena trigger inflammation, then redness or pustule formation appear, called papules or pustules
+• If the increased bacteria or other biochemical phenomena trigger inflammation, then redness or pustule formation appears, called papules or pustules

-• From deeper sources of inflammation, Acne cysts and Acne nodules appear
+• From deeper sources of inflammation, Acne cysts and nodules appear

 • Hormonal changes during puberty

-• Certain drugs that contain androgens and corticosteroids
+• Certain medications that contain androgens and corticosteroids

-• There are some contributions of diet to Acne, but they are generally considered to be of lesser import.
-If a patient and provider determine a dietary trigger, good compliance with restriction is necessary
+• There are some contributions of diet to Acne, but they are generally considered to be of lesser impact.
+Therefore, if a patient and provider determine a dietary trigger, good compliance with restriction is necessary

 • Stress